-* Vascular Interventions Online 2022’s programme will be submitted for accreditation to the European Board for Accreditation in Cardiology (EBAC) for 12 CME points, equating to 12 hours of learning.
+* Vascular Interventions Online 2022’s programme will be submitted for accreditation to the European Board for Accreditation of Continuing Education for Health Professionals (EBAC) for 12 CME points, equating to 12 hours of learning.
 Physicians may convert EBAC External CME credits to AMA PRA Category 1 Credits™.

 (Please note this programme is subject to change; presenters and live case centres to be confirmed)